The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/case-study.md

 2. What HTTP status code does `createBookmark` send on success, and why is `201` more appropriate than `200`?
 3. There is an intentional design inconsistency in `createBookmark`.
 What is it, and how would you fix it?
 4. How do `updateBookmark` and `deleteBookmark` handle the case where the target bookmark does not exist?
 5. Look at the endpoints defined across `server/index.js` and the controllers.
-For each endpoint, identify the HTTP method, URL pattern, and which CRUD operation it performs.
+For each endpoint, observe the HTTP method, URL pattern, and which CRUD operation it performs.
 How do these endpoints follow REST conventions?

 <details>